Gurkenschreck/brain.dmp-frontend/README.md

 ```
 Webpacks the src code and copies the server.js to dist dir.

-Then start server.js, it will listen on port 4712.
+Then start server.js, it will listen on port 4712 (by default).
+server.js needs express and body-parser